Veriflite/portal-api/README.md

 There are also some simple example Python projects available at https://github.com/Veriflite/Portal-Demo that demonstrate how to receive Veriflite data.

-Please let us know if you're trying the Portal out, we are keen to hear how you get on!
+Please let us know if you're trying this Portal out, we are keen to hear how you get on!

 ## Table of Contents